Pennsylvania Court Exhibit Requirements

 Frequently Asked Questions

 Pa.R.C.P.
-212.2 requires parties to file pre-trial statements listing all exhibits 60-90 days after trial notice.
-Failure to list exhibits may result in exclusion.
-Check your county's specific deadline.
+212.2 requires parties to file pre-trial statements listing all exhibits to be used at trial.
+Statements must be filed 60-90 days after the notice of trial, depending on the county.
+Failure to list exhibits may result in exclusion at trial.

-Limits vary by county.
-Philadelphia is strictest at 5 MB with 8½ inch exact width.
-Most other counties allow 10 MB.
-Split larger exhibits into clearly labeled parts.
+PACFile limits vary by county.
+Philadelphia is the strictest at 5 MB per document with 8½ inch exact width requirement.
+Most other counties allow up to 10 MB.
+For larger exhibits, split into multiple parts with clear labeling.

-Philadelphia has the strictest requirements under Civil Rule *223.1: 5 MB file limit, 8½ inch exact width, Commerce Program and Complex Litigation Center additional requirements.
+Philadelphia has the most detailed requirements under Civil Rule *223.1.
+The 5 MB file limit and 8½ inch exact width are strictly enforced.
+The Commerce Program and Complex Litigation Center may have additional case management requirements.

-No. PACFile copies do NOT constitute originals.
-Courts may require original documents at trial.
-Maintain originals for production when requested by the court or opposing counsel.
+No. PACFile copies do not constitute originals.
+Courts may require original documents for trial despite e-filing.
+Maintain original exhibits for production at trial when requested by the court or opposing counsel.

 What exhibit numbering format does Pennsylvania use?